mattjbayly/WSC-Time-Series-Trace/README.md

 # WSC-Time-Series-Trace
 Artistic trace plots for BC Water Survey Canada Station data.

+Stream discharge time series are ordered by regional flow regimes.
+Lower darker lines are rain-dominated stations (similar to those near the coast/VI), higher lighter lines are the interior/higher elevation snow-dominated systems with a large spring freshet.

 This repository contains a draft TracePlot function (r/functions/TracePlot.R) to generate artistic displays of overlapping time series.
 The function takes in a time series and scales and orders them for plotting.
 An overlap scale and other features allow for some basic style manipulation.
 Wrote this in a hurry and the function needs some cleanup.
 I also want to rewrite for ggplot2.
 See examples below.

 ```r